- The Best Destinations for Kid-Friendly Flower Shows & Festivals

-The desert may not come to mind for seeing beautiful spring flowers, but when conditions are right even, Death Valley, one of the driest places on earth can produce a stunning display of natural wildflowers.
+The desert may not come to mind for seeing beautiful spring flowers, but when conditions are right even Death Valley, one of the driest places on earth, can produce a stunning display of natural wildflowers.

 Since this is a National Park and these flowers are wild, there’s no guarantee that you’ll see blooms.
 But the park service offers a guide to the year’s blooming season and helps you to identify them.

-See Magnolias in New York City
+Celebrate Magnolias in New York City

 New York City’s Central Park shakes off the snow every spring and comes alive with blooming wild and planted flowers.
 The magnolias are the first to take center stage as the weather warms.
 Look for them behind the Metropolitan Museum and near the Obelisk on the East Drive.